 Organic conversion at scale

-Annie’s is helping to create one of the largest contiguous organic farms in the U.S. by converting 34,000 acres of conventional farmland to regenerative, organic management.
-Farmers managing the land are planting diverse crop rotations like alfalfa and red clover to protect and enrich the soil, and they are applying other regenerative practices to support healthy soil.
-When the transition is complete in 2020, the farm will supply organic wheat for Annie’s Mac & Cheese.
+Annie’s is helping to create one of the largest contiguous organic farms in the U.S. by investing in the conversion of 34,000 acres of conventional farmland to regenerative, organic management.
+Farmers managing the land are planting diverse crop rotations like alfalfa and red clover to protect and enrich the soil.
+In 2020, the farm successfully completed its transition to USDA Certified Organic!
+The farm will supply organic wheat for Annie’s Mac & Cheese.

 Advancing carbon farming